ca4ti/FrugalVox/README.md

 - Small and nimble: the kernel is a single Python 3 file (~250 SLOC), and the configuration is a single YAML file
 - Hackable: the kernel is well-commented and not so big, all the actions are full-featured Python scripts
-- Written with plain telephony in mind, supporting both out-of-band and in-band DTMF command detection
+- Written with plain telephony in mind, supporting both out-of-band and in-band DTMF command detection, as well as DTMF audio clip generation
 - Comes with PIN-based authentication and action access control out of the box (optional but recommended)
 - Comes with TTS integration out of the box, configured for eSpeakNG by default (optional)
 - Container-ready